kaftanenko/calc-table-based-data-provider/README.md

 ### Test Data Sets

-It is always beneficial to let the domain expert specify synthetic test data sets with pre-defined domain specific features and dependencies.
+It is always beneficial to let the domain expert specify synthetic test data sets with predefined domain specific features and dependencies.
 Such data sets could be applied through either manual or automated tests.

 The framework allows domain experts to specify the test data comfortably using a familiar tool and allows developers to integrate the test data 1:1 into further test routines, for example:
-* to mock some componenents
+* to mock some components
 * to import the data into the test data base
-* to reset the system under test to one of several pre-defined states
+* to reset the system under test to one of several predefined states

 The greatest benefit of such an approach lies in the repeatable application of test data sets within the development process and in existence of stable, consistent test data description documents that can be additively improved and adjusted upon further changes to project requirements.